TeaRexcellence/excalidraw-electron/README.md

 ## For devs:

 *HELP REQUEST*: If anyone knows a very simple way to direct the Library Asset BTN URL to the actual web url instead of a local url and open it in a new browser window instead, please let me know.
-U can still download and import assets.
+U can still download and import community assets from the website.
 The url to the asset library just goes to a local url by default.
 Didnt see a setting for it.
 Thnx!

 # NOTICE:
 - ## Dark mode enabled by default.